stdmod/puppet-modules/Parameters_List.md

 If you want to provide a totally alternative list of names, submit it (on separated file) as a PR.

+## A list of parameter names based on the managed resource Types

+This naming pattern has names that reflect the resource type managed by the class or define and the relevant parameters.

+Generally no special prefix is needed for a class or define main configuration file, package or service.

+For additional resources a prefix is used.
+For common alternative resources naming standard are set too.

+The are some exceptions to the plain [prefix_]resource_parameter pattern that should be evaluated with care.

 ```
 ## General parameters